 Also filmed in Iraq, When Adnan Comes Home was awarded Best Documentary at the 2007 Vail Film Festival.

 Berends’ first documentary film Urk about Dutch fishermen on the perilous North Sea, was nominated for the International Documentary Association's Pare Lorentz Award.

-Berends' Director of Photography credits include Incorruptible and The Homefront directed by Elizabeth Chai Vasarhelyi & additional cinematography on Elizabeth Chai Vasarhelyi & Jimmy Chin’s Free Solo.
+Berends' Director of Photography credits include Incorruptible and The Homefront directed by Elizabeth Chai Vasarhelyi & additional cinematography on Elizabeth Chai Vasarhelyi & Jimmy Chin’s Academy Award-nominated Free Solo.

-Additional cinematography credit’s on upcoming films include Austin Peck’s Act of Code exploring tech innovators new approaches to dealing with environmental and natural disasters and Dr. Isabella Aoexander’s The Burning on Africa’s migrant crisis.
+Additional cinematography credits on upcoming films include Austin Peck’s Act of Code exploring tech innovators new approaches to dealing with environmental and natural disasters and Dr. Isabella Alexander’s The Burning on Africa’s migrant crisis.